papampi/braiins-os/README.md

 * *local_nand_dm_v2* - scripts and images needed for upgrading an improved DragonMint firmware (Kolivas)
 * *local_feeds* - sysupgrade tarball with current firmware and packages needed for creating standard LEDE feeds server

-Similarly to the remote targets there also exists *configuration* targets:
+Similarly to the remote targets there are also *configuration* targets:

 * *local_sd_config* - modify only *uEnv.txt* file (useful for changing parameter *sd_boot*)
 * *local_sd_recovery_config* - modify only *uEnv.txt* file (useful for changing parameters *sd_boot*, *factory_reset*
   and *sd_images* controlling SD recovery image for factory reset)

-Usually command line is used for specification of output location.
-Because more then one target can by specified at once there are special notation for passing local file path to the specific local target:
+The output location is usually specified by the command line.
+Since more than one target can by specified at once there is special notation for passing local file path to the specific local target:

 ```
 <local_target>[:<path>]
 ```

-There can be also specified a miner MAC address with parameter *--mac* but it is used only for generation of *uEnv.txt* and this MAC address is used after booting miner from this SD card.
+Miner MAC address can be also specified a with parameter *--mac* but it is used only for generation of *uEnv.txt* and this MAC address is used when booting the miner from this SD card.
 The parameter *--hostname* is ignored for local targets.
-But there exists several parameters useful for miner configuration which will be described in the next section.
+There are several parameters useful for miner configuration which will be described in the next section.

-There follows typical examples of *deploy* command for local targets:
+Below are a few typical examples of *deploy* command for local targets:

 ```bash
 # create SD card with default MAC address without SD boot parameter